udaisharma99/Heart-Disease-Prediction/README.md

 Building a Predictive System: A predictive system was developed to classify individuals as either having or not having heart disease based on input data.
 The system demonstrated its functionality by correctly identifying a person with heart disease.

-Conclusion
-This project showcases the implementation of a Logistic Regression model for heart disease prediction, highlighting proficiency in data handling, model training, and evaluation using Python's scikit-learn library.
+Skills Gained: This project showcases the implementation of a Logistic Regression model for heart disease prediction, highlighting proficiency in data handling, model training, and evaluation using Python.